axisgroup/design-process/2-Define/Methods/business-process.md

 It is also a great way to demonstrate our knowledge to the stakeholders.

 #### When to do it?
-Business process mapping could be done during an interview on a whiteboard, or after the interview in the Define phase.
+Business process mapping could be done during the business SME interview, a user interview, or after the interviews in the define phase.

 #### How to do it?
+Remember that the business process map can be created at different levels
+* Cross functional process - across multiple business functions
+* Single function and multi role process - within one business function but involves users of different roles
+* Single role process - within a single business function and for a specific user role

 1. Identify the business process you want to map out, and define a start and end point.
+Start at the highest level.
 2. Collect information about the process:
     * Steps in the process
     * Conditions or triggers